 This miserable, isolated existence is interrupted when he discovers another shadow child living in a nearby house, and risks his and his family's lives to meet her.
 But this other shadow, Jen, child of an official with the Population Police, is less passive about her situation -- she is organizing a protest march to try to free the shadow children.

 Is it any good?

-What makes AMONG THE HIDDEN: SHADOW CHILDREN, BOOK 1 stand out among others in the dystopian genre (at least for children) is that author Margaret Haddix does not shy away from the bleakness or hopelessness of Luke's situation, nor from the logical consequences of the situation she has set up.
+What makes this stand out among others in the dystopian genre (at least for children) is that it doesn't shy away from the bleakness or hopelessness of Luke's situation.
+It also doesn't avoid the logical consequences of the situation the author has set up.
 The first third of the book chronicles Luke's living situation, as his loving but terrified family increasingly constrict his world until he lives almost entirely alone in a windowless attic room, and readers can feel the arid claustrophobia of his life.
 But she does it in a way that is fascinating and suspenseful.

 Along the way the author raises many issues -- none of them are simple -- which makes this a good choice for reading groups and book discussion groups.
 It's never clear, for instance, how real the overpopulation crisis really is, and both sides put out exaggerated propaganda that makes it hard to find the truth.
 There are no easy answers or pat endings here.

 Families can talk about overpopulation and human rights.